smyers119/offline-pki/README.md

  - Intermediate

 For each Yubikey, run `pki yubikey reset` to wipe them and configure PIN code, PUK code, and management key.
-The same management key must be used for "Root 1" and "Root 2".
+The same management key must be used for all root keys.
+You may use more root keys as backups, as it is not possible to duplicate a root key.

 Then, execute `pki certificate root` to initialize "Root 1" and "Root 2" (or more of them).
 Then, use `pki certificate intermediate` to initialize